FedScale/FedScale.github.io/_docs/tutorial/customization/index.md

 ### Other Examples

-You can find more FL algorithm examples in this directory, most of which involve simply customizing the `core/aggregation/aggregator.py`, `core/execution/executor.py`, and/or `core/execution/clients/client.py`.
+You can find more federated learning algorithm examples in this directory, most of which involve simply customizing the `core/aggregation/aggregator.py`, `core/execution/executor.py`, and/or `core/execution/clients/client.py`.